C Language Important Question Answer for BCA 2nd Semester

 Memory Representation of 2D Array

 2) Define pointer?
-Explain all function of DMA (Dynamic Memory Allocation).
+Explain all functions of DMA (Dynamic Memory Allocation).

 Declaration of Pointer